VoltMobi/objective-c-style-guide/README.md

-# The official volt.mobi Objective-C style guide (base on raywenderlich.com style guide)
+# The official volt.mobi Objective-C style guide (based on raywenderlich.com style guide)

 This style guide outlines the coding conventions at [VoltMobi](http://volt.mobi)